 For inpatients, two adults may visit together for a period of two hours during daylight hours.
 Outside of this, visiting is restricted to one designated family member or carer at any one time.

 Siblings and other children will not be able to visit at any time.

-For outpatient attendances, a maximum of one designated family member or carer may accompany the patient for the appointment.
+For outpatient attendances a maximum of two designated family members or carers may accompany the patient for the appointment.

 We understand that there will be exceptional circumstances in some cases.
 Please speak to the person or team leading a patient's care about what can be safely done.
 This must be by prior agreement.

 What to do when you visit us (physical distancing, hygiene)

 Please follow national guidelines and wear a face covering when visiting us.
 You can find information and guides to make your own at home here.
 We will also have a number of face coverings available and specially designed coverings from our Charity can be purchased either at our hospitals or online.
 Please also see this advice on masks infographic from Birmingham Health Partners [pdf] 333KB.